 How to Register

-The Harvard Immigration and Refugee Clinic is offered in the Fall and Spring semester.
-You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this section.
+The Harvard Immigration and Refugee Clinic is offered in the Fall and Spring semesters.
+You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.

 In the News